 In general, placing labels above the form fields helps reduce horizontal scrolling for people using screen magnification and for mobile device users.
 However, the usefulness of this approach depends on other design aspects, such as the proximity of other nearby form fields and content, and needs to be assessed individually.
 The aim should be to maintain a close visual relationship between the label and the form control.

 A label for a form control helps everyone better understand its purpose.
 In some cases the purpose may be clear enough from the context when the content is rendered visually.
 In such cases a label can be hidden visually though it still needs to be provided within the code to support other forms of presentation and interaction, such as for screen reader and speech input users.

 Single form control

 In the example below, the search field is positioned directly beside the search button.
 The purpose of the form field is evident from the context in most situations.

 Hiding the label element

 <label> element is provided to identify the form element within the code, but is visually hidden to avoid redundancy for those who don't need it.

 Set of form controls

-In the following example, the user is asked to provide the date of birth.
-There are three form controls, one of which is a pull-down menu with the text “January” visible.
-The other two form controls are text fields placed just before and after the pull-down menu.
-They have different sizes that match the 2-digit day of the month and 4-digit year numbers.
-There is also placeholder text provided to further indicate the purpose of these two fields.
+In the following example, the user is asked to provide date of birth.
+There are three form controls; a small text field for day of month, a pull-down menu for month, and a slightly larger text field for year.
+The text controls also use placeholder text to further indicate the purpose of these two fields.
 A single visible label "Date of birth" is sufficient to explain this related set of form controls in most situations.

 To make the code more robust and address other situations, such as displaying the form controls individually on a mobile device, hidden labels have been provided for each form element.
 They are now identified as “Day”, “Month”, and “Year” within the code.